LouminAILabs/perplexity-projects/README.md

 ## Error Handling

 Errors are managed within the script to provide clear and actionable feedback, particularly focusing on HTTP and validation errors that might occur during API interactions.

 ---

+## # Info for `promptPerplexity-ai.js` | Perplexity.ai Integration Script

+### User Description:

+This script is a JavaScript application that allows users to send prompts to the Perplexity AI API and receive generated responses.
+Users can specify the prompt text, the maximum number of tokens to generate, and the AI model to use.
+The script provides a simple interface for interacting with the Perplexity AI API, making it easy for users to experiment with different prompts and models to generate desired outputs.

+### Developer Description:

+The script is a JavaScript implementation of a client for the Perplexity AI API.
+It provides a flexible and dynamic function named sendPromptToPerplexity that allows developers to send prompts to the API and retrieve generated responses.
+The function supports various parameters for controlling the response generation process, such as the prompt text, maximum tokens, AI model, temperature, top-p sampling, and more.
+The script includes detailed error handling to catch and report exceptions that may occur during the API request process.
+It also provides two options for sending prompts, each with different levels of control over the generation process.
+The script is designed to be easily integrated into other applications or used as a standalone tool for interacting with the Perplexity AI API.

+(Additional details may be appended over time here.)

+---